pedrojunqueira/sql/t-sql/Window_Function.md

 SUM(A.NumberAttendance) over(PARTITION BY E.EmployeeNumber ORDER BY A.AttendanceMonth) as RollingTotal2
 ```

-RollingTotal and RollingTotal2 will produce the same result.
+The RollingTotal and RollingTotal2 columns will produce the same result.

+Now explaining the `row` and the `range` arguments of `order by`...

-the row argument will take
+The row/range argument will take the key words
-preceding and following in the range
+`preceding` and `following` to determine the scope within the window for the current row.

-preceding is the "from" row on the window to apply the aggregation
+`preceding` defines the "from" row on the window to apply the aggregation
-following is the "to" row on the window to apply the aggregation
+`following` defines the "to" row on the window to apply the aggregation

 for example

 `range between unbounded preceding and unbounded following` will take the full window.

-this does not make sense but and will produce the same result of leaving the order by blank
+The above example is a bit useless because it will produce the same result of leaving the order by blank
-because this is the default behavior for the partition aggregation.
+because this is the default behavior.

-Therefore there are 3 possible scenario to use `range`
+There are 3 possible scenario to use `range`

-    1.`range between unbounded preceding and unbounded following`
+    1.range between unbounded preceding and unbounded following
-    2.`range between unbounded preceding and current row`
+    2.range between unbounded preceding and current row
-    3.`range between current row and unbounded following`
+    3.range between current row and unbounded following

-There is better and more efficient alternative to range which is the `rows` clause
+As mentioned previously, there is a better and more efficient alternative to `range` which is the `rows` clause

-it is faster and more flexible
+It is faster and more flexible

-the syntax is the same but it accepts the number of rows preceding and following
+The syntax is the same as in `range` but it also accepts the number of rows preceding and following

 for example

 `rows between 1 preceding and 1 following`

-this will have a rolling window that will consider the previous row and the following
+This will have a rolling window that will consider the previous row and the following
-row in given the order by parameter.
+row of the row evaluating the aggregation inside the window.

-Range and Rows will behave exactly the same with the exertion that if there is a
+Range and Rows will behave exactly the same with the exception that if there is a
-tie in the order by `range` will treat ties the same (repeat the value) and
+tie in the rows defined in the order by, then `range` will treat ties the same (repeat the value),
-rows will treat differently i.e. the running total will be different for each row.
+however, `rows` will treat differently i.e. the running total will be different for each row.

-Apart from aggregate functions
+Besides aggregate functions...

-very useful functions used with `over()` in a window function are "ranking functions"
+other very useful functions used with `over()` in a window function are "ranking functions"

 `rank()`
 `dense_rank()`